 I wanted the table to be beautiful and elegant.
 While I would have loved to do something outside, the heat and the bugs in late August in Illinois are crazy!
 It was just more comfortable inside and it gave me the flexibility to use some of my very old, very precious china.

 My favorite color is blue and my friend Amy from @thevintagebreadbox turned me on to Flow Blue China a couple of years ago.
 I have been collecting ever since.
-She has a very extensive collection and she is my advisor when I find a piece, as to the value.
+She has a very extensive collection and she is my advisor when I find a piece, as to its value.
 However, she always says “If you really love it, it’s worth however much you have to pay for it”.
-Luckily I’ve loved every piece I have and I have been lucky enough to get a pretty good deal on all of it.
+Luckily I’ve loved every piece I have and I have been lucky enough to get a pretty good deal on all of them.

 Birthday Tablescape Flowers

 I headed over to my absolute favorite place to get flowers, Trader Joe’s.
 They get new shipments of flowers every morning and they never disappoint.
 At least not if I get there first thing in the morning.
 For this arrangement, I just got a few filler plants as my yard is teaming with hydrangeas and dahlias.
 I grabbed the green hypericum (green berry plants) and the Eryngiums (blue thistle) as I knew they would add great texture and interest to my arrangement.
-From home I cut some hydrangeas, some parsley that was going to seed, and had a very interesting seed pod on top.
+From home I cut some hydrangeas, and some parsley that was going to seed and had a very interesting seed pod on top.
 I added in a few ferns, hosta leaves, and “Sweet Autumn” Clematis leaves to fill in the bottom.

 Using a beautiful footed Waterford bowl set the stage for the elegance of the table.